 The U.S. Supreme Court is speeding up the timeline for the lawsuit over the Trump administration’s termination of the Deferred Action for Childhood Arrivals program.

-The individuals, organizations, and government bodies suing the administration have until Feb.
+The individuals, organizations, and government bodies suing the administration now have until Feb.
 2 to file their briefs opposing Supreme Court review.
 They originally had until Feb.
-20. The Justice Department Jan.
-18 asked the justices to determine whether the administration had the authority to end DACA.
+20.

 The expedited schedule allows the court to decide as early as Feb.
 16 whether it will hear the case.